 displays Meqaris version information.

-You can use the provided scripts/mkdump.sh
+You can use the provided scripts/mkdump.sh script to make a database backup,

-which can later be restored using the scripts/restoredb.sh
+which can later be restored using the scripts/restoredb.sh script.

 Meqaris uses an INI file to hold the primary configuration.
 The file's default syntax is